 Does the Physical Evidence Support the Victim's Claims?

-So, if you can show the prosecutor, as a defense attorney, that the only reason this person is saying all of this stuff is because they didn't want to get arrested.
-What they're saying often doesn't match up with the other available physical evidence.
+So, as a defense attorney, you can show the prosecutor that this person is saying all of this stuff because they didn't want to get arrested.
+What they say often doesn't match the other available physical evidence.

 Again, I can't tell you how many times I had a wife claiming that her 200+ pound husband punched her in the face multiple times, and there's no mark on her face.